Aliases for ATP1B3 Gene

 GeneCards Summary for ATP1B3 Gene

 ATP1B3 (ATPase Na+/K+ Transporting Subunit Beta 3) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Platelet activation, signaling and aggregation and Insulin secretion.
 GO annotations related to this gene include ATPase binding and sodium:potassium-exchanging ATPase activity.
-An important paralog of this gene is ATP1B4.
+An important paralog of this gene is ATP1B2.

 UniProtKB/Swiss-Prot for ATP1B3 Gene

 This is the non-catalytic component of the active enzyme, which catalyzes the hydrolysis of ATP coupled with the exchange of Na(+) and K(+) ions across the plasma membrane.
 The exact function of the beta-3 subunit is not known.